wojtex113/100daysoflinux/README.md

 ![Schema: OpenVPN + pfSense](openvpn_pfsense-schema.png)<br/>

 **Docker**<br/>
-I did 6 excercises from the 'Docker' section in the ebook '77 zadań dla adminów' late in the evening.
+I did 6 (from 11) excercises from the 'Docker' section in the ebook '77 zadań dla adminów' late in the evening.

 ---
 **Finished courses:**